dieterich-lab/rp-bp/docs/usage-instructions.md

 [Parallel processing options](#parallel-processing-options) can be given to this script.

+**Using replicates**

+The Rp-Bp pipeline handles replicates by adding the (smoothed) ORF profiles.
+The Bayes factors and predictions are then calculated based on the combined profiles.
+The `--merge-replicates` flag indicates that the replicates should be merged.
+By default, if the `--merge-replicates` flag is given, then predictions will not be made for the individual datasets.
+The `--run-replicates` flag can be given to override this and make predictions for both the merged replicates as well as the individual datasets.

 ### Configuration file keys

 The following keys are read from the configuration file.
 Their semantics is exactly as described below.
 (This text is in both places for convenience.)

 * `riboseq_data`.
 The base output location for all created files.
 * [`note`].
 An optional string which will be added to all filenames.
 It should not contain spaces or any other special characters.
-* `models_base`.
-The base path to the compiled models.

-**N.B.** The models specified in the paper are included with the source distribution and compiled/pickled as part of the installation process.
-They are in the folders `/path/to/rp-bp/models/periodic` and `/path/to/rp-bp/models/nonperiodic`.
-For a standard installation, the `models_base` should be `/path/to/rp-bp/models`.
+* [`models_base`].
+The base path to the compiled models,  the base path to the compiled models.
+The models specified in the paper are included with the source distribution and compiled/pickled as part of the installation process.
+They are installed in an operating system-specific location (in particular, `user_data_dir` from the [appdirs package](https://pypi.python.org/pypi/appdirs).
+This location is determined during installation and does not normally need to be changed.
+For development, they may be in some alternative location.

 #### Reference genome options
 These options should be exactly the same as those used in the configuration file used to create the reference indices.